Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Introduction

-is the disordered averaged self energy evaluated in the noncrossing approximation.
-The latter neglects corrections arising from quantum coherent multiple impurity scattering, which is justified in the diffusive regime with $\epsilon\tau\gg1$ \cite{Tmatrix_approx,Milletari_Ferreira_QSHE_QTheory_16}.
+is the disordered averaged self energy within the noncrossing approximation.
+The latter neglects coherent multiple impurity scattering corrections, which is justified in the diffusive regime with $\epsilon\tau\gg1$ \cite{Milletari_Ferreira_QSHE_QTheory_16}.
 The self-energy induced by short-range impurities is $\mathbf{k}$-independent, $\Sigma_{\mathbf{k}}^{a}(\epsilon)\equiv\Sigma^{a}(\epsilon)$, and hence we drop this index in what follows.

 To account for the characteristic resonant (unitary) scattering regime of graphene with relaxation time $\tau\propto\epsilon$ \cite{Ferreira_11_res,Ferreira_PRL2014}, we adopt a $T$-matrix approach by evaluating the self energy $\Sigma^{a}(\epsilon)$ at all orders in $V$.
 We obtain